Horagolla National Park – හොරගොල්ල ජාතික වනෝද්යානය

 Horagolla National Park

 A magnificent lake by the entrance unfolds before your eyes.
 Its spectacular scenery, such as the green forest cover and pristine water area treat for the eyes.
 The temperature at Horagolla which belongs to the low-country wet zone, ranges between 27 to 29 C and the South West monsoon brings the rain.
 The roads inside the park are attractively paved with stones and numbered with arrows to enable visitors to find their way with ease.
-The full length of this path runs through the forest about one and a half kilometers.
+The full length of this path runs through the forest about one and a half kilometres.

 Horagolla National Park